mintpancake/catch_me_game/readme.md

 If time runs out before the word is filled, the game is over directly.
 ### Ranking Method
-If a player passes all ten levels, he could be credited to the leaderboard.
+If a player passes all ten levels, he/she could be credited to the leaderboard.
 The player with more time left will get a higher ranking.
 ***
 ## Planned Functions
 - `#include game_app.h` //include macro definitions and function declarations stored in game_app.h ***5.Program codes in multiple files***